Parental Links under review!

 So the family was much more influenced by a Hartley upbringing, than a Sanderson one.

-So how could we find which Jonathan Sanderson was ‘ours’?
+So how did we determine which Jonathan Sanderson was ‘ours’?

 We began by noting all Jonathan Sandersons in the locality (Bradfield, connected villages and hamlets, Ecclesfield and Sheffield), who could have married in 1750.
 Eventually this list numbered about ten individuals, who we checked for other marriages, or death prior to 1750.